Dangers of Snorting Klonopin

 Benzodiazepines are a type of drug that is often abused because they cause the user to experience a tremendous amount of euphoria.
 People who use Klonopin will report feeling extremely relaxed, mellow, and at ease.
 Klonopin is a central nervous system depressant (CNS depressant) and is referred to as a sedative-hypnotic.
 These drugs inhibit certain brain activity by blocking neurochemicals that cause a person to feel nervous or uncomfortable.
 For people who are prescribed Klonopin for anxiety, the drug is very effective.
 However, for people who may have a tendency towards substance use disorder (SUD), also known as addiction, addiction to Klonopin can happen easily.

-Some of the behaviors that occur when a person is addicted to Klonopin include taking more than prescribed, doctor shopping (seeing more than one doctor get prescriptions), or to alter the medication to increase the potency of the drug.
-Klonopin is prepared in a pill form to be taken orally.
+Some of the behaviors that occur when a person is addicted to Klonopin include taking more than prescribed, doctor shopping (seeing more than one doctor get prescriptions), or altering the medication to increase the potency of the drug.
+Klonopin is prepared in pill form to be taken orally.
 It is available in .5 mg to 2mg.
 Those suffering from SUD’s in time will develop a tolerance to the drug and need more to get the desired effects.
 Tolerance to strong medications like Klonopin does not always indicate addiction.
-For some persons who take Klonopin to manage seizures or panic disorder, they may require increased dosage but do not abuse the medication.
+For some persons who take Klonopin to manage seizures or panic disorder, may require increased dosage but do not abuse the medication.

 The Effects of Snorting Klonopin